corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/tutorial-cordapp.md

 curl -i -X POST 'http://localhost:50005/create-iou?iouValue=12&partyName=O=PartyB,L=New%20York,C=US' -H 'Content-Type: application/x-www-form-urlencoded'
 ```

-Note that both PartyA’s port number (`50005`) and PartyB are referenced in the PUT request path.
+Note that both PartyA’s port number (`50005`) and PartyB are referenced in the POST request path.
 This command
 instructs PartyA to agree an IOU with PartyB.
 Once the process is complete, both nodes will have a signed, notarised
 copy of the IOU.